DXHeroes/knowledge-base-content/practices/lean_canvas.md

 The chart can be created:

-- as the very first step when designing a new product
+- As the very first step when designing a new product
-- during strategic planning sessions
+- During strategic planning sessions
-- for the whole product or business plan
+- For the whole product or business plan
-- for each product feature
+- For each product feature
-- with the team
+- With the team
-- with the business partners
+- With the business partners

 All you have to do is to get the right people from your company or/and your business partners together and fill the chart.
 You can use a Lean Canvas generator, such as [Canvanizer](https://canvanizer.com/) or [Leanstack](https://leanstack.com/).